 Unknown direction of environmental change

-The direction of change in environmental conditions may be not known in multiple situations.
+The direction of change in environmental conditions may be unknown in multiple situations.
 Probably, the most obvious case is when one is dealing with future predictions, and there is high uncertainty about how the environment is going to change.
 Yet, there might be several other cases when one may want to know response diversity without knowing the direction of the environmental change.
 Consider the case where one only has data about species performances collected in only few environmental contexts (i.e. laboratory factorial experiments) but wants to assemble communities differing in composition and expose them to different environmental change scenarios.
 Knowing the response diversity of these communities with unknown direction of environmental change would be extremely useful to test a variety of different ecological questions.
-In this section, we are going to explore a possible way to calculate response diversity when the direction of the environmental change is unknown, providing a solution for quantifying response diversity to all possible environmental changes.
+In this section, we are going to explore a possible way to calculate response diversity when the direction of the environmental change is unknown, by quantifying response diversity to all possible environmental changes and taking the average.
 Let us consider one environmental location on the response surface of a species, whose growth rate is, again, determined by changes in temperature and salinity.
-As we do not know how the environmental drivers are going to change, we can calculate the directional derivative for that particular point in all possible directions (Fig. 6).
+As we do not know how the environmental drivers are going to change, we can calculate the directional derivative for that particular point in many possible directions (Fig. 6).